Middle Francia

 Middle Francia (Francia media) was a short-lived Frankish kingdom which was created in 843 by the Treaty of Verdun after an intermittent civil war between the grandsons of Charlemagne resulted in division of the united empire.
-Middle Francia was allocated to emperor Lothair I, the eldest son and successor of emperor Louis the Pious.
-His realm contained the imperial cities of Aachen (the residence of Charlemagne) and Pavia, but lacked any geographic or cultural cohesion, which prevented it from surviving and forming a nucleus of a larger state, as was the case with West Francia (which became the Kingdom of France) and East Francia (which became the Kingdom of Germany).
+Middle Francia was allocated to Emperor Lothair I, the eldest son and successor of Emperor Louis the Pious.
+His realm contained the imperial cities of Aachen (the residence of Charlemagne) and Pavia, but it lacked any geographic or cultural cohesion, which prevented it from surviving and forming a nucleus of a larger state, as was the case with West Francia (which became the Kingdom of France) and East Francia (which became the Kingdom of Germany).

-Middle Francia was situated between the realms of East and West Francia, and comprised the Frankish territory between the rivers Rhine and Scheldt, the Frisian coast of the North Sea, the former Kingdom of Burgundy (except for a western portion, later known as Bourgogne) and Provence, as well as parts of northern Italy.
-Following the 855 partition, 'Middle Francia' became only a geographic term and the bulk of its territory was reorganized as Lotharingia, named after Lothair I's namesake son.
+Middle Francia was situated between the realms of East and West Francia and comprised the Frankish territory between the rivers Rhine and Scheldt, the Frisian coast of the North Sea, the former Kingdom of Burgundy (except for a western portion, later known as Bourgogne) and Provence, as well as parts of northern Italy.
+Following the 855 partition, 'Middle Francia' became only a geographic term, and the bulk of its territory was reorganised as Lotharingia, named after Lothair I's namesake son.
+One of the reasons Middle Francia was a short-lived state was its geographic situation between two more powerful states, each of which had much greater influence in Europe than Middle Francia.

+Geography

+Middle Francia extended from Frisia in the north to northern Italy, through which the Frankish kingdom had access to the Ligurian Sea, and from the Gulf of Lion in the west through Provence and on to the Adriatic Sea to the east, through (modern-day) Veneto.
+The territory occupied around 300000 to 350000 km2.

+The geographical situation of Middle Francia was unprivileged in comparison to its neighbours West and East Francia.
+This is due to the position of the kingdom in Europe.
+Its only major borders were with East and West Francia; the rest of its borders were isolated and very small in comparison.
+The only borders it shared with other states at the time were with the Papal States of Benevento and Venice, which were relatively new states without a culture of trade or development.
+This prevented Middle Francia from trading with other states such as Byzantium or Bulgaria.
+In addition, its position in Europe could compromise its sovereignty.
+If any of its neighbouring states, especially West or East Francia, decided to attack Middle Francia, its borders could not be defended due to their length; this is essentially what happened in the Treaty of Meerssen.